Gregory of Narek

 Grigor Narekatsi (Note: Also transliterated as Narekac'i.
 Western Armenian: Krikor Naregatsi.) (Գրիգոր Նարեկացի; anglicized as Gregory of Narek; (Note: Latinized: Gregorius Narecensis; Gregorio di Narek) c.
 950 – 1003/1011) was an Armenian mystical and lyrical poet, monk, and theologian.
 He is venerated as a saint in the Armenian Apostolic and Catholic Churches and was declared a Doctor of the Church by Pope Francis in 2015.

 The son of a bishop, Gregory was educated, ordained, and later stationed at Narekavank on the southern shores of Lake Van (modern Turkey).
 Scholars consider Gregory the most beloved and significant theological and literary figure of the Armenian religious tradition.

 He is best known for his Book of Lamentations, a significant piece of mystical literature which serves as a confessional prayer book in many Armenian religious households.
-His works have inspired many Armenian literary figures and influenced Armenian literature in general throughout the ages.
+His works have inspired many Armenian literary figures and influenced Armenian literature throughout the ages.

 Life and background

 Gregory was based throughout his life at the monastery of Narek (Narekavank), seen here circa 1900.
 His chapel-mausoleum was located inside the monastery walls before it was destroyed in the mid-20th century.